jpnoob/vn-packunpack/Softpal/uniextr/readme.txt

 - re:d cherish trial

-don't change text that's not part of the script, or things may crash (string pointer finding might work even worse in those cases)
+don't change text that's not part of the script, or things may crash (string pointer finding might work even worse for those strings)

 the game engine doesn't do word wrap at all